Last Updated on by

 That’s why I love manual coffee grinders, they don’t overheat the grinds, and they turn your beans into a real powder as they should.
 The Zassenhaus is one of the best manual coffee mills on the market, that can actually grind Turkish.

-Solid brass manual grinder - perfect for grinding Greek, Turkish and Espresso coffee style.
-Adjustable grinding mechanism that can produce an ultra fine powder.
-This coffee mill is built to last for ever, and it's really a high end coffee grinder.
+Solid brass manual grinder – perfect for grinding Greek, Turkish and Espresso coffee style.
+An adjustable grinding mechanism that can produce an ultra-fine powder.
+This coffee mill is built to last forever, and it’s really a high-end coffee grinder.
 Sometimes you will need to recalibrate the mill so it grinds really fine, but it is not too difficult.